JohnRingrose/John-RIngrose/README.md

 # <h2>Interests</h2>

 # <h3>Motorbikes and Country walks</h3>
 I own a couple of motorbikes.
 I find nothing clears the head like a motorbike ride.
-I either head up the Wicklow mountains on the bike for a walk in the beautiful garden of Ireland or I have loads of family in Co Clare.
-I head down to Clare on the motorbike and stay with family.
+I either head up the Wicklow mountains on the bike for a walk in the beautiful garden of Ireland or I have loads of family in Co Clare so I head down to Clare on the motorbike and stay with family whilst going for walks in the beautiful west coast.
 Its such a lovely change to the big city.

 # <h3>History</h3>
 I am obsessed by history.
 I read books on historical figures, major historical events and important wars and battles.
 I also watch copious amounts of documentaries on those subjects.